pingcap/docs-tidb-operator/en/get-started.md

 > **Note:**
 >
-> As minikube is running with VMs (by default), `127.0.0.1` is the VM itself, you might want to use your real IP address of the host machine in some cases.
+> Because minikube is running on VMs (by default), `127.0.0.1` is the IP address of the VM itself.
+You might need to modify the proxy to use the real IP address of the host machine in some cases.

 See [minikube setup](https://kubernetes.io/docs/setup/minikube/) for more options to configure your virtual machine and Kubernetes cluster.